mtr65/tempidity-logger/README.md

 Python 3 code for displaying and logging temperature and humidty data with a Raspberry Pi.

-For this project I am using a Raspberry Pi model 3 A+ with a DHT22 digital temperature and humdity sensor connected to the RPi GPIO port.
+For this project I am using a Raspberry Pi model 3 A+ with a DHT22 digital temperature and humidity sensor connected to the RPi GPIO port.

 I started the project by following the guide located at: https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/ which got me up and running, but